 Services:

-WayFare Counseling offers psychotherapy and can take the form of individual sessions, couple’s or family sessions, as well as group therapy.*
+WayFare Counseling offers psychotherapy and can take the form of individual sessions, couple’s or family sessions, as well as group therapy. * We accept most insurance plans (see full list at the bottom).

 There are several different approaches to therapy defined by our “Area of Expertise Page” and can provide Spanish-speaking sessions upon request.
 We specialize in a variety of topics including: